ycpcs/cs360-spring2024/lectures/lecture02.md

 *Case 2: Worst Case*

-The worst case for insertion sort is when the input array is in reverse (decreasing) sorted order, in which case the while loop executes the maximum number of times.
-Thus *w*<sub>ji</sub> = *1* for all *i* and *j*.
-Using Appendix A of CLRS, the summation terms can be reduced as follows:
+The worst case for insertion sort is when the input array is in reverse (decreasing) sorted order, in which case the key will *always* be greater than the preceding elements.
+Thus the while loop will terminate when *j* = 0 (since *j* is decremented from its initial value of *i-1* each iteration of the while loop) giving the maximum number of times the *while statement* will execute as (again using Appendix A of CLRS)

 > ![image](images/lecture02/worstsum1.png)

-and
+and the statements inside the loop

 > ![image](images/lecture02/worstsum2.png)